AseptSoft Core Documentation

 📐 Algorithm Frame on the P&ID

-If you want to see condition details directly on the P&ID drawing (without opening the editor), you can insert an Algorithm Frame:
+If you want to see condition details directly on the P&ID drawing, you can insert an Algorithm Frame:

 1. In the Module Ribbon, click Data to expand the dropdown